 The iconic Montreal restaurant posted an employment listing on the Government of Canada job board on November 11, seeking to fill five full-time cook vacancies for $13.50 an hour — equivalent to the current minimum wage in Quebec.

-However, reacting to the criticism on television show À Votre Affaires on Monday, Au Pied de Cochon chef-owner Martin Picard claimed that no one at his establishment is earning only $13.50 an hour, and that the figure was meant as a starting off point.
+However, reacting to the criticism on the television show À Votre Affaires on Monday, Au Pied de Cochon chef-owner Martin Picard claimed that no one at his establishment is earning only $13.50 an hour and the figure was meant as a starting point.

-Though some appear gobsmacked by Au Pied de Cochon’s job ad, those familiar with the wages for kitchen staff at a number of upscale Montreal restaurants will tell you it isn’t unheard of — at least it wasn’t before the pandemic.
+Though some appear gobsmacked by Au Pied de Cochon’s job ad, those familiar with kitchen staff wages at some upscale Montreal restaurants will tell you it isn’t unheard of — at least it wasn’t before the pandemic.
 But Montreal’s most famous restaurants have historically been able to sell the experience and prestige that comes from working at their establishments as its own form of intangible compensation — a so-called priceless notch on the CV.

 Now, restaurant workers are exiting the industry for better wages, health benefits, and improved workplace conditions, and those who are staying have lots more on their plate, be it ensuring public health measures are being met, contending with the increased risk of COVID exposure, or absorbing the extra tasks left by staff vacancies.